-- Cast on 12 stitches; this will give you a scarf that's almost 5 inches wide, but you can alter the number of stitches for a wider or narrower scarf keeping in mind how many stitches there are per inch.
+Cast on 12 stitches.
+This will give you a scarf that's almost 5 inches wide, but you can alter the number of stitches for a wider or narrower scarf.
 There are a few different ways to cast-on—you can use a long-tail cast-on or try the simple wrap cast on.

 Next, you need to bind off.
 Cut the yarn, leaving a tail of about 6 inches.

 - Use your crochet hook to weave in the ends at the top and the bottom, as well as any extra ends if you added a second ball of yarn.
 Block piece to shape up uneven stitches if desired.

 Make the Project Your Own

-This is a wonderful all-purpose scarf pattern that is the perfect basis to personalize.
+This is a wonderful all-purpose scarf pattern that is fun and easy to personalize.
 You can make it with any kind of yarn or combine two different kinds of yarn.
-If you want to use a different weight of yarn than the super bulky, check the label to see what size needles are recommended and use them instead of the size 13.
-You might also need a few more stitches if you are using a lighter weight yarn in order to get a nice width—or you can make a super-skinny scarf.
+If you want to use a different weight of yarn than the super bulky, check the label to see what size needles they recommend and use them instead of the size 13.
+You might also need to cast on a few more stitches if you are using a lighter weight yarn to get a nice width—or you can make a super-skinny scarf.